alexrudall/ruby-openai/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+You can run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.

 ## Release

-If you want, first run the specs without VCR so they actually hit the API.
+First run the specs without VCR so they actually hit the API.
 This will cost about 2 cents.
 You'll need to add your `OPENAI_ACCESS_TOKEN=` in `.env`.

 ```
   NO_VCR=true bundle exec rspec